AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_uikit_android.md

 As shown in the figure, the workflow of peer-to-peer messaging is as follows:

-1. The clients retrieve a token from your app server.
+1. Clients retrieve a token from your app server.
-2. Client A and Client B sign in to Agora Chat.
+2. Client A and Client B log in to Agora Chat.
-3. Client A sends a message to Client B.
-4. The message is sent to the Agora Chat server and the server delivers the message to Client B.
-5. When Client B receives the message, the SDK triggers an event.
+3. Client A sends a message to Client B. The message is sent to the Agora Chat server and the server delivers the message to Client B. When Client B receives the message, the SDK triggers an event.
 Client B listens for the event and gets the message.

 ## Prerequisites